Get all the latest data for Costa Brava

 What's the 12-month outlook for demand in Costa Brava in 2026?

-As of early 2026, the estimated 12-month demand outlook for residential property in Costa Brava is positive, with continued strong interest from international buyers and limited new supply keeping the market competitive.
+As of 2026, the 12-month demand outlook for residential property in Costa Brava is positive, especially for renovated apartments, walkable townhouses and homes close to beaches and daily services.

 By the way, we also have an update regarding price forecasts in Spain.

-What's the 3 to 5 year outlook for housing in Costa Brava in 2026?
+What's the 3–5 year outlook for housing in Costa Brava in 2026?

 Are demographics or other trends pushing prices up in Costa Brava in 2026?